-All admitted students (excluding non-graduating students and continuing & professional education students) are required to undergo a pre-admission medical examination prior to enrolment.
+All admitted students (excluding non-graduating students and continuing & professional education students) are required to undergo a pre-admission medical examination before enrolment.
 The university reserves the right to refuse your admission should you decide to decline this process.

-You are also requested to bring your medical examination form (with Part I completed) on the day of your appointment.
+You are also requested to bring your admissions medical examination form (with Part I completed) on the day of your medical check-up.
 Please select the form based on the status of your university acceptance.

 Medical examinations may be conducted by the University Health Centre or by a private registered health physician.
 Please note the following processes when selecting either option.

-Medical examinations for Dentistry students (undergraduate and graduate) are carried out by the Occupational Health Clinic.
+Medical examinations for Dentistry students (undergraduates and graduates) are conducted by the Occupational Health Clinic.
 If you are an incoming Dentistry student, please call +65 6601 1781 / +65 6516 7333 to schedule an appointment.
 The Clinic is located at University Health Centre, Basement.

-Please accept the offer online before you proceed with your medical examination.
+Please accept the offer online before you proceed to schedule your appointment.

-For more information, please refer to the following FAQ
+For more information, please refer to the following FAQS.

-If you have choosen to undergo your pre-admission medical examination with a private physician, do note that submitted forms should include the following:
+If you have chosen to undergo your pre-admission medical examination with a private physician, please note that submitted forms should include the following:

 While most submitted reports generally fall within the accepted guidelines, you may be required by the university and UHC to undergo further medical examinations or tests if your earlier medical results are incomplete or unsatisfactory.
-For your convenience, we encourage incoming students to proceed with your medical examination at UHC.
+For your convenience, we encourage you to proceed with your medical examination at UHC.